Objectives of the course

 - What are non-communicable chronic diseases (NCDs)?

-- What is a burden of NCDs in emergencies?
+- What is the burden of NCDs in emergencies?

 - Assessing the needs and setting priorities